linkchecker/linkchecker/doc/web/content/faq.md

 of HTTP errors, while LinkChecker complains in most cases of invalid content.

-Use the `--check-html` option, or check if you are using a proxy which produces the error.
+Enable the HtmlSyntaxCheck plugin, or check if you are using a proxy which produces the error.

 **Q: I still get an error, but the page is definitely ok.**